hekamartinezhe/Bacterial-Logistic-Growth-Simulation/README.md

 By modeling the speed at which an infection reaches its carrying capacity ($K$) and how it behaves afterward, an intervention can be designed to collapse the growth rate ($\mu$) and permit recovery.

-[Image of bacterial growth curve with 4 phases]

 ## The Models